AICoE/mlperf-inference-tekton-pipeline/README.md

 Here, a tekton pipeline that will build the image from Dockerfile, push the image to quay registry, pull that image, download model and data and run the benchmark on CPU.
 Part of the pipeline yamls were adopted from [AICoE](https://github.com/AICoE/mlperf-tekton/tree/master/object_detection).

-Pipeline consists of three tasks: `buildah`, `dataset` and `run`. `buildah` consists of two steps: `build` and `push`, while `dataset` and `run` consist of only one step: `download` and `run`, respectively.
+Pipeline consists of three tasks: `inf-buildah`, `inf-dataset` and `inf-run`. `inf-buildah` consists of two steps: `build` and `push`, while `inf-dataset` and `inf-run` consist of only one step: `download` and `run`, respectively.

-When the pipeline is run, it first creates one pod for `buildah` task, which will have two containers initiated: one for `build` step and another for `push` step.
-After `buildah` task is complete, another pod will be created for `dataset` task with `download` container.
-Once `dataset` task is complete, the pod for `run` task with `run` container will be initiated.
+When the pipeline is run, it first creates one pod for `inf-buildah` task, which will have two containers initiated: one for `build` step and another for `push` step.
+After `inf-buildah` task is complete, another pod will be created for `inf-dataset` task with `download` container.
+Once `inf-dataset` task is complete, the pod for `inf-run` task with `run` container will be initiated.
 Please note that there would be other containers created within a pod for each task.
 They are intended for pulling images and other background processes.

 ## Requirements
 **Openshift Container Platform (tested on 3.11 only, but should work on 4.x as well)**